How to reduce operational costs without AI hype

 Everyone wants the massive transformation story.
 “We revolutionized our operations!”
 Makes for great conference talks.

 You know what doesn’t fail?
 1% improvements.
-Tiny, almost embarrassing optimizations that compound into massive savings.
+Tiny, almost embarrassing fixes that compound into massive savings.

-– Standardized email templates: Saved 5 minutes per employee daily = $67,000/year
+- Standardized email templates: Can save 5 minutes per employee daily

-– Created a simple checklist for onboarding: Reduced time-to-productivity by 1 week = $94,000/year
+- Creating a simple checklist for onboarding: Can reduce time-to-productivity significantly

-Just looking at what we actually do and asking “Why?”
+Just looking at what we do and asking “Why?”

 The compound effect is real.
 Fix 1% weekly, and after a year you’re 67% better.
-That’s not motivation-poster math – that’s what actually happened to us.
+That’s not motivation-poster math - that’s how compound improvements work mathematically.

 Want to try the lean approach to building better processes?
 Start with the smallest possible improvement.
 Then do it again tomorrow.